melissahooke/wnba-play-by-play/README.md

 # wnba-play-by-play

-WNBA play-by-play data scraped from WNBA.com
+WNBA play-by-play data scraped from WNBA.com 2016-2020
 - Data zipped by year
 - Code used to scrape/clean data included

-ESPN.com data in progress!
+ESPN.com data scraped from ESPN.com 2002-2022
 - Data (raw and cleaned) by year
 - Code used to scrape/clean data included